ankane/pgslice/README.md

   Period can be `day`, `month`, or `year`.

-  This creates a table named `<table>_intermediate` with the appropriate trigger for partitioning.
+  This creates a partitioned table named `<table>_intermediate`.

-4. Add partitions
+4. Add partitions to the intermediate table

   ```sh
   pgslice add_partitions <table> --intermediate --past 3 --future 3
   ```

-  This creates child tables that inherit from the intermediate table.

   Use the `--past` and `--future` options to control the number of partitions.